Faculty of Social Sciences

 My main research interests lie in the interdisciplinary study of social and psychological aspects of shared beliefs and social remembering, especially in relation to conspiracy theories, antisemitism and Holocaust remembrance.
 I am also interested more generally in the relationship between psychology and history.

-My first book Conspiracy theories: Serbia vs. the New World Order, published in Serbian in 2006, was based on my PhD thesis which I completed at Loughborough University in 2002.
+My first book Conspiracy Theories: Serbia vs. the New World Order, published in Serbian in 2006, was based on my PhD thesis which I completed at Loughborough University in 2002.
 By examining the proliferation of conspiracy theories in Serbian society in the 1990s, this book offered a unique look at a hitherto neglected aspect of Serbian culture, and remains an authoritative account of the rise of conspiracy culture and antisemitism under Milosevic.
-I recently completed a second monograph on conspiracy theories, published by Palgrave Macmillan.
+I recently completed a second monograph on conspiracy theories, published by Palgrave Macmillan in 2011.
 Conspiracy Theories: A Critical Introduction moves beyond the Serbian context and offers an interdisciplinary account of conspiracy theories as a global phenomenon, exploring their political, historical and psychological dimensions.

 In 2004-2005, I worked on a project on social remembering and post-communist historical revisionism in Serbia.
 The project consisted of a case study of the rehabilitation, since the late 1980s, of Bishop Nikolaj Velimirovic (1880-1956), a controversial Serbian Orthodox Christian theologian, who, having been vilified by the Yugoslav communist authorities as a fascist and antisemite, has come to be regarded within the Serbian Orthodox Christian culture as the most important religious figure since medieval times.
 By exploring the changing representations of Bishop Velimirovic in the media and in commemorative discourse, I examined the complementary dynamics of repression and denial of controversy which were constitutive of the transformation in Velimirovic's public image.
 This project yielded a number of journal articles, and the book Denial and Repression of Antisemitism: Post-Communist Remembrance of the Serbian Bishop Nikolaj Velimirovic published in 2008 by Central European University Press.